-FSFE is a charitable non-profit organisation dedicated to promoting Free Software.
+FSFE is a charity dedicated to empowering users to control technology.
 We are working to build freedom in digital society.
 We operate in a lively environment of numerous volunteers from many countries and several full-time employees.

 At FSFE my time was always shared between learning and doing.
 When dealing with a task, I was encouraged to research background information and to understand the political questions underlying each issue.
 Curiosity is what an intern needs most.
 Lucile Falgueyrac, Intern 2013-2014

 Working at the Free Software Foundation Europe lets you get close to an amazing variety of topics and tasks.
 This diversity brings a lot of technical, organisational, social and political experience and skills, which are great to have for any Free Software enthusiast.
 Nicolas Jean, Intern 2010-2011, Webmaster

 FSFE is looking for smart, motivated interns to join our team.
 We offer

 - A truly challenging and exciting time with a dynamic NGO working internationally

 - A close-up view of organisational and community processes

 - A chance to take the initiative and put your ideas into practice

 - The opportunity to meet and work with Free Software advocates across Europe